 Top 10 Home Security Tips – It May Surprise You

-This is just a simple list to start making your wheels turn about what you have, or do not have, implemented in place around your home.
-The list is not comprehensive of all types of security systems that you can purchase, remember these are tips that anybody can use to help secure the safety of their home.
+These top 10 home security tips are to help you start making your wheels turn about what you have, or do not have, implemented in place around your home.
+The list is not comprehensive of all types of security systems that you can purchase.
+These are tips that anybody can use to help secure the safety of their home.
 This list of top 10 home security tips can be ranked from best to worst in many ways, but they play a critical part in home security regardless how effective one might be over another.

 - Strengthen door jambs and block window slides